mobify/descript/README.md

 [![Circle CI](https://circleci.com/gh/mobify/descript.svg?style=shield&circle-token=ef84781d06c021badc882f227815b8e790de3dcb)](https://circleci.com/gh/mobify/descript)

-Descript allows you to manage scripts captured from desktop from within your Adaptive.js views.
-It provides some simple features:
+**Descript** allows you to manage scripts captured from the desktop site's HTML from within your Adaptive.js views.
+It provides some simple features, such as:

-1. Loading all desktop scripts into a default container, preserving source order
+1. loading all desktop scripts into a default container, preserving source order
-2. Allowing the developer to create containers of scripts for different use cases (i.e. urgent scripts that need to be executed in the document head)
+2. allowing the developer to create containers of scripts for different use cases (i.e. urgent scripts that need to be executed in the document head)
-3. Allowing for unneeded scripts to be removed
+3. allowing for unneeded scripts to be removed
-4. Adding the ability to inject a script to execute at a specific location within a script container
+4. adding the ability to inject a script to execute at a specific location within a script container.

 ## Quickstart

-Install descript using bower:
+Install `descript` using bower:

 ```cli
 bower install descript --save